Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Experiments

-\paragraph{Attacks on the Encoder} In the first setup, we assume that the attacker has access to the encoder of the model $\Enc{z}{x}$.
-We have used the projected gradient descent (PGD) with 50 steps to maximize the symmetric KL-divergence in the unsupervised setting (\eqref{eq:objective_unsup}).
-We train ten adversarial attacks (with different random initialization) for each reference point.
-See Appendix \ref{appendix:vae_attack} for the list of all the hyperparameters used during the attack and defence.
+\paragraph{Attacks on the Encoder} In the first setup, we assume that the attacker has access to the encoder of the model $\Enc{z}{x}$ {\cite{barrett2021certifiably, Gondim-Ribeiro2018-cu, Willetts2019-mu}.
+We use the projected gradient descent (PGD) with 50 steps to maximize the symmetric KL-divergence in the unsupervised setting (\eqref{eq:objective_unsup}).
+We train 10 adversarial attacks (with different random initialization) for each of 50 reference points.
+See Appendix \ref{appendix:vae_attack} for the details.
+We report similarity between the reconstruction of the adversarial and reference point as a measure of the robustness (see Section \ref{sect:adversarial_attacks}).

-In Figure \ref{fig:mnist_rec_similarity}, we show how similarity between the reconstructions of the reference and adversarial points increases after the proposed defence is applied.
-This metric consistently improves for all the datasets, radii and models considered.
-In Figure \ref{fig:adversarial_examples}, we plot two examples for each of the datasets considered (see subsection \ref{sec:nvae} for more details on CelebA experiments).
-The first two columns contain reference points and their reconstructions (columns a \& b).
-Then we plot the adversarial input (column c) and its reconstruction without the defence (column d).
-Finally, we provide the reconstruction with the defence applied (column e) that is much closer to the reconstruction of the reference point.

-\paragraph{Attacks on the downstream task} In the next setup, we examine how the proposed approach can defend against the attacks on the downstream tasks in the latent space.
-For this purpose, we follow the procedure from \citep{Cemgil2019-vn, cemgil2020autoencoding}.
-After the VAE is trained, we learn a linear classifier using the mean mappings as features.
-For MNIST and Fashion MNIST datasets, we have a 10-class classification problem (digits in the former and pieces of clothing in the latter case).
-In the case of the ColorMNIST dataset, we consider two classification tasks: digit classification (10 classes) and color classification (7 classes).
+\paragraph{Attacks on the downstream task} In this setup, we examine how the proposed approach can aleviate the effect of the attack on the downstream tasks in the latent space.
+For this purpose, we follow the procedure from \cite{cemgil2020autoencoding, Cemgil2019-vn}.
+Once the VAE is trained, we learn a linear classifier using the mean mappings as features.
+For the MNIST and Fashion MNIST datasets, we have the 10-class classification problem (digits in the former and pieces of clothing in the latter case).
+For the ColorMNIST dataset, we consider two classification tasks: the digit classification (10 classes), and the color classification (7 classes).
 We construct the attack to fool the classifier.
-See Appendix \ref{appendix:vae_attack} for the complete list of the hyperparameters used.
+See Appendix \ref{appendix:vae_attack} for the details.

+\paragraph{Results} In Tables \ref{tab:mnist_attack_result} and \ref{tab:color_mnist_attack_results}, we compare our method (VAE + HMC) with the vanilla VAE with other methods in the literature.
+We report more results and the extended comparison in the Appendix \ref{appendix:beta_vae} where we show that our method combined with $\beta$-VAE and $\beta$-TCVAE leads to the increased robustness.
+For MNIST and Fashion MNIST (Table \ref{tab:mnist_attack_result}), we observe that the vanilla VAE with the HMC is more robust than $\beta$-VAE and $\beta$-TCVAE.
+The latter model was shown to be more robust to the latent space attack \cite{Willetts2019-mu}.
+Still, in our experiments (on different datasets), we could not observe the consistent improvement over the vanilla VAE, when using it with a single level of latent variables.